Savile Row tailoring: Ozwald Boateng

 Ozwald Boateng, a pioneer of the new generation, saw himself as both tailor and a designer, coining the term "bespoke couturier".
-Born in Muswell Hill in 1967 to Ghanaian parents and raised in North London, Boateng started tailoring at age 16, selling his mother's designs on Portobello Road; by twenty three he had set himself up full-time in business.
+Born in Muswell Hill in 1967 to Ghanaian parents and raised in North London, Boateng started tailoring at age 16, selling his mother's designs on Portobello Road; by twenty-three he had set himself up full-time in business.
 He began making bespoke suits in 1990, and is credited with introducing Savile Row tailoring to a new generation.
 The first tailor to stage a catwalk show in Paris, Boateng's many clients include Will Smith, Jamie Foxx, Samuel L. Jackson, Dhani Jones, Russell Crowe, Keanu Reeves, and Mick Jagger.
 LVMH President Bernard Arnault appointed Boateng Creative Director of Menswear at French Fashion house Givenchy in 2004.
 His first collection was shown in July 2004 in Paris, at Hotel de Ville.
 Boateng parted with Givenchy after the Spring 2007 collection.

 Steed Bespoke Tailors

 Steed Bespoke Tailors was established in January 1995 by Edwin DeBoise, whose father and brother are both tailors, and Thomas Mahon.
-They are based in nearby Clifford Street and in Cumbria making bespoke and semi bespoke suits.
+They are based in nearby Clifford Street and in Cumbria making bespoke and semi-bespoke suits.
 DeBoise trained at the London College of Fashion, and then apprenticed under Edward Sexton, followed by seven years at Anderson & Sheppard, before founding the company Steed.
 2002 was Steed's eighth year in business and one that saw an amicable split with Mahon, who is now with Redmayne.
 In September 2008, Edwin's eldest son Matthew DeBoise joined the company.

 Kent and Haste

 John Kent and Terry Haste have worked together, on and off, for over 30 years.
-John has held the Royal Warrant for many years for the late Duke of Edinburgh, who had followed John from Hawes and Curtis when he left that company to set up on his own.
-Terry, previously Head Cutter and Managing Director at Huntsman (having originally started his apprenticeship at Anderson and Sheppard), joined John about ten years ago.
-The two had previously worked together at Hawes and Curtis together with Stephen Lachter, shirtmaker, who still works with them in Sackville Street.
+John held the Royal Warrant for many years for the late Duke of Edinburgh, who had followed John from Hawes and Curtis when he left that company to set up on his own.
+Terry, previously Head Cutter and managing director at Huntsman (having originally started his apprenticeship at Anderson and Sheppard), joined John about fourteen years ago.
+The two had previously worked together at Hawes & Curtis together with Stephen Lachter, shirtmaker, who still works with them in Sackville Street.
+Terry worked with Tommy Nutter, designing and cutting such garments as the outfits of The Joker in Batman, and then at Huntsman, being responsible for many of their iconic garments including the double-breasted suit worn by Alexander McQueen.

-The three have a great deal of experience between them: Terry worked with Tommy Nutter, designing and cutting such garments as the outfits of The Joker in Batman, and then at Huntsman, being responsible for many of their iconic garments including the double-breasted suit worn by Alexander McQueen.
+John Kent has now retired.
+In 2025, Dario Carnera joined Kent Haste from Huntsman, where he served as head cutter, joining an established team that included Suyamba Kumaresan as cutter and Mollie Fresle-McLaren as trouser cutter, both of whom were trained in-house.